 - Cardamom tea also has anti-inflammatory properties.
 Like ginger and turmeric, its relatives, cardamom has some anti-inflammatory properties that limit pain and swelling, especially in mucus membranes, the mouth, and throat.

 - Cardamom spice helps in fighting bad breath issues.
 Along with that, it is also used for mouth ulcers and infections of the mouth and throat.
 Hence it helps in promoting overall dental health.

-In Ayurveda, cardamom has been used as a remedy for urinary tract diseases and infections such as cystitis, nephritis, and gonorrhea.
+In Ayurveda, cardamom has been used as a remedy for urinary tract diseases and infections such as cystitis, nephritis, and gonorrhoea.

 Hiccups can be very annoying, especially for children.
 There are several remedies prescribed in folk medicine and one of the most popular among them is startling a person who is hiccupping.
 This may or may not work most of the time.
 However, cardamom is another very effective remedy.
 Take few pods of cardamom and boil them in water.
 By drinking this water, one can get rid of hiccups.

-The flavor of cardamom is very intense and other spices and sweeteners are can be added to balance it however some people enjoy the flavor of cardamom alone.
+The flavour of cardamom is very intense and other spices and sweeteners are can be added to balance it however some people enjoy the flavour of cardamom alone.

 In case you are using green cardamom powder, you can directly add it to boiling water.

 - 1 tablespoon of organic honey or 1 spoon sugar